sightsdev/.github/CONTRIBUTING.md

 If this is too unofficial or laid-back for you, don't worry: Full styleguides will be added in the future.

+## Code of conduct

+Here at S.A.R.T., we like to promote the ideals of a safe and healthy open source community.
+You can read our code of conduct [here](CODE_OF_CONDUCT.md).

 Thanks,
 The Semi-Autonomous Rescue Team